rcalix1/LLM.c/DeepSeek/README.md

 But Nvidia is pricing in a LOT of good news in the coming years for that valuation to make sense, and when you start layering all these things together into a total mosaic, it starts to make me at least feel extremely uneasy about spending ~20x the 2025 estimated sales for their shares.
 What happens if you even see a slight moderation in sales growth?
 What if it turns out to be 85% instead of over 100%?
 What if gross margins come in a bit from 75% to 70%— still ridiculously high for a semiconductor company?

-Wrapping it All Up
+* Wrapping it All Up

-At a high level, NVIDIA faces an unprecedented convergence of competitive threats that make its premium valuation increasingly difficult to justify at 20x forward sales and 75% gross margins.
-The company's supposed moats in hardware, software, and efficiency are all showing concerning cracks.
-The whole world— thousands of the smartest people on the planet, backed by untold billions of dollars of capital resources— are trying to assail them from every angle.
+* At a high level, NVIDIA faces an unprecedented convergence of competitive threats that make its premium

-On the hardware front, innovative architectures from Cerebras and Groq demonstrate that NVIDIA's interconnect advantage— a cornerstone of its data center dominance— can be circumvented through radical redesigns.
-Cerebras' wafer-scale chips and Groq's deterministic compute approach deliver compelling performance without needing NVIDIA's complex interconnect solutions.
-More traditionally, every major NVIDIA customer (Google, Amazon, Microsoft, Meta, Apple) is developing custom silicon that could chip away at high-margin data center revenue.
-These aren't experimental projects anymore— Amazon alone is building out massive infrastructure with over 400,000 custom chips for Anthropic.
+* valuation increasingly difficult to justify
+*  The company's supposed moats in hardware, software, and efficiency are all showing concerning cracks.
+*  The whole world— thousands of the smartest people on the planet, backed by untold billions
+*  of dollars of capital resources— are trying to assail them from every angle.
+*  On the hardware front, innovative architectures from Cerebras and Groq demonstrate that NVIDIA's interconnect
+*  advantage— a cornerstone of its data center dominance— can be circumvented through radical redesigns.
+*  Cerebras' wafer-scale chips and Groq's deterministic compute approach deliver compelling
+*  performance without needing NVIDIA's complex interconnect solutions.
+*  More traditionally, every major NVIDIA customer (Google, Amazon, Microsoft, Meta, Apple) is developing custom
+*  silicon that could chip away at high-margin data center revenue.
+*  These aren't experimental projects anymore— Amazon alone is building out massive infrastructure
+*   with over 400,000 custom chips for Anthropic.

-The software moat appears equally vulnerable.
-New high-level frameworks like MLX, Triton, and JAX are abstracting away CUDA's importance, while efforts to improve AMD drivers could unlock much cheaper hardware alternatives.
-The trend toward higher-level abstractions mirrors how assembly language gave way to C/C++, suggesting CUDA's dominance may be more temporary than assumed.
-Most importantly, we're seeing the emergence of LLM-powered code translation that could automatically port CUDA code to run on any hardware target, potentially eliminating one of NVIDIA's strongest lock-in effects.
+*   The software moat appears equally vulnerable.
+*   New high-level frameworks like MLX, Triton, and JAX are abstracting away CUDA's importance, while efforts to improve
+*   AMD drivers could unlock much cheaper hardware alternatives.
+*   The trend toward higher-level abstractions mirrors how assembly language gave way to C/C++, suggesting CUDA's
+*   dominance may be more temporary than assumed.
+*   Most importantly, we're seeing the emergence of LLM-powered code translation that could automatically
+*   port CUDA code to run on any hardware target, potentially eliminating one of NVIDIA's strongest lock-in effects.

-Perhaps most devastating is DeepSeek's recent efficiency breakthrough, achieving comparable model performance at approximately 1/45th the compute cost.
-This suggests the entire industry has been massively over-provisioning compute resources.
-Combined with the emergence of more efficient inference architectures through chain-of-thought models, the aggregate demand for compute could be significantly lower than current projections assume.
-The economics here are compelling: when DeepSeek can match GPT-4 level performance while charging 95% less for API calls, it suggests either NVIDIA's customers are burning cash unnecessarily or margins must come down dramatically.
+*   Perhaps most devastating is DeepSeek's recent efficiency breakthrough, achieving comparable model performance
+*   at approximately 1/45th the compute cost.
+*   This suggests the entire industry has been massively over-provisioning compute resources.
+*   Combined with the emergence of more efficient inference architectures through chain-of-thought models,
+*   the aggregate demand for compute could be significantly lower than current projections assume.
+*    The economics here are compelling: when DeepSeek can match GPT-4 level performance while charging 95% less for API calls,

-The fact that TSMC will manufacture competitive chips for any well-funded customer puts a natural ceiling on NVIDIA's architectural advantages.
-But more fundamentally, history shows that markets eventually find a way around artificial bottlenecks that generate super-normal profits.
-When layered together, these threats suggest NVIDIA faces a much rockier path to maintaining its current growth trajectory and margins than its valuation implies.
-With five distinct vectors of attack— architectural innovation, customer vertical integration, software abstraction, efficiency breakthroughs, and manufacturing democratization— the probability that at least one succeeds in meaningfully impacting NVIDIA's margins or growth rate seems high.
-At current valuations, the market isn't pricing in any of these risks.
+*     it suggests either NVIDIA's customers are burning cash unnecessarily or margins must come down dramatically.
+* The fact that TSMC will manufacture competitive chips for any well-funded customer puts a natural
+* ceiling on NVIDIA's architectural advantages.
+* But more fundamentally, history shows that markets eventually find a way around artificial bottlenecks
+* that generate super-normal profits.
+* When layered together, these threats suggest NVIDIA faces a much rockier path to maintaining its current
+* growth trajectory and margins than its valuation implies.
+*  With five distinct vectors of attack— architectural innovation, customer vertical integration, software abstraction,
+*  efficiency breakthroughs, and manufacturing democratization— the probability that at least one succeeds
+*  in meaningfully impacting NVIDIA's margins or growth rate seems high.
+*

 ## DeepSeek papers